Coronavirus-related travel insurance policy updates

 The outbreak began in Wuhan in December 2019, and Chinese authorities were reporting 2,000 cases and 56 deaths throughout China as of Jan.
 28, according to the New York Times.
 Authorities have suspended all air, rail and bus travel to and from Wuhan in an effort to contain the coronavirus.

 If you must travel to China, the department advised steering clear of sick people and avoiding animals and animal products — including uncooked meat.

 Cases of coronavirus in the United States

-There are five confirmed cases of coronavirus in the U.S., the CDC told Reuters on Sunday.
-All five people had recently traveled to the country from Wuhan, China.
+There were five confirmed cases of coronavirus in the U.S., the CDC told Reuters on Jan.
+26. All five people had recently traveled to the country from Wuhan, China.
 They are located in Los Angeles, Phoenix, Chicago and Seattle.

 So far, reports have stated that airports in New York (JFK), San Francisco (SFO), Los Angeles (LAX), Chicago (ORD) and Atlanta (ATL) have screened 2,400 passengers from Wuhan for the symptoms of coronavirus.